SiclaitGitHub/configure-ad/README.md

 14. Join VM1 to Domain Server

+- Log back in to VM1 using "User305" cridentials.
 - Right click the "Start" botton on VM1 and select "System"
 - Click on "Rename this PC (Advanced)" in the coloum on the right os the "System Settings" window
 - Click on "Change" under the "Computer Name" tab of the "System properties" window.